 - Vertical and horizontal space.
 Think about how much space you need in each direction when deciding on your garden rooms.
 Ducking under a low doorway or twisting sideways to squeeze past furniture might be OK occasionally, but the novelty will wear off if you are using your space regularly.

 - Ventilation and insulation (the last thing you need is a freezing cold or steaming hot workspace!), or a lack of fresh air or cross-ventilation.

 - Water ingress and condensation.
 If you have any paperwork or electricals in your room, your worst enemy will be water or dew.
 Check that your room has sarking or sisalation paper to help reduce temperature change and moisture, and make sure that every nook and cranny is sealed up.

 - Shelving.
 If you are planning on installing shelves in your space, make sure that the wall studs can hold the weight of your belongings.

 - Electricals.
-Make sure to have your electrics connected and checked by a qualified electrician, even if you have existing wiring.
+Ensure your electrics are connected and checked by a qualified electrician, even if you have existing wiring.

 - Plumbing.
 In many cases, water and sewer services cannot be connected to an exempt structure.
 If this is something you definitely require, it is essential to check this with your local council, as you may require a Building Permit, Complying Development Certificate (CDC) or Development Application (DA).

 - Portability.
 This might not be so easy with an existing structure, but if you are purchasing something pre-fabricated, it should be simple to transport to your next home.
-Our structures are purpose built with this in mind, and we regularly relocate our products for customers moving house or who sell it after they’ve finished using it (we do one a week on average).
+Our structures are purpose-built with this in mind, and we regularly relocate our products for customers moving house or who sell them after they’ve finished using them (we do one a week on average).